yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 ## What kinds of tombstones need to be recorded when rebasing over a slice-move-in?

- There are three kinds of tombstones that are *relevant* to slice-moves:
+ There are three categories of tombstones that are *relevant* when considering the interaction of inserts and slice-moves:

-* The tombstones for the nodes that weren't imported but whose affixes were imported.
+* The tombstones for the nodes that weren't imported but whose gaps were imported.
 There can be at most 2 per slice-move: one on each extremity of the slice.

 * The tombstones introduced at the source of the slice-move by operations that were concurrent to the move (and fell within the slice).

 * The tombstones introduced at the source of the slice-move by operations that were prior, but not concurrent, to the move (and fell within the slice).

-Only the first kind needs to be recorded when rebasing over the move-in for a slice move.
+The first category needs to be recorded.
 Scenario N demonstrates that need.

-It would be nice to have a proof that such information isn't needed for the other two kinds.

-## Should slice-move-ins convey tombstone information?

-The alternative is that a changeset being rebased over a slice-move-in would need to go look at the source move-out to figure out what tombstone information to add.

-In some cases that's fine because the change being rebased is actually embracing that move, so it already has direct access to that information, but since that's not true in all cases, we would indeed need to look up the source some of the time.

-As a matter of simplicity, we can choose to include it for now and revisit the performance implications once more production data has been gathered.
+The second category can be needed when the tombstones end up on the extremities of the moved-in slice (effectively making them more akin to the first category).
+This is demonstrated by scenario O. We do not need to record them when they are not on the extremities of the moved-in slice.

+The third category already is recorded in inserts that it is relevant to.

 ## Should move-in counts be updated to represent the actual number of attached nodes?